Skatterbrainz/cmhealth/README.md

 Comp | Description | Function
 --|--|--
 CM SUP  | Check if common categories and products are enabled |
-CM SUP  | Sum of required plus sum of installed Windows 10 32-bit updates.
-If = 0 recommend declining all Windows 10 32-bit updates in WSUS  |
-CM SUP  | Sum of required plus sum of installed Windows 8.1 32-bit updates.
-If = 0 recommend declining all Windows 8.1 32-bit updates in WSUS  |
-CM SUP  | Sum of required plus sum of installed Windows 8.1 64-bit updates.
-If = 0 recommend declining all Windows 8.1 64-bit updates in WSUS  |
-CM SUP  | Sum of required plus sum of installed Windows 8 32-bit updates.
-If = 0 recommend declining all Windows 8 32-bit updates in WSUS  |
-CM SUP  | Sum of required plus sum of installed Windows 8 64-bit updates.
-If = 0 recommend declining all Windows 8 64-bit updates in WSUS  |
-CM SUP  | Sum of required plus sum of installed Windows 7 32-bit updates.
-If = 0 recommend declining all Windows 7 32-bit updates in WSUS  |
-CM SUP  | Sum of required plus sum of installed Windows 7 64-bit updates.
-If = 0 recommend declining all Windows 7 64-bit updates in WSUS  |
 CM SUP  | Sum of Windows 8.1 operating systems.
 If = 0 recommend removing Windows 8.1 from SUP products  | CM SUP  | Sum of Windows 8 operating systems.
 If = 0 recommend removing Windows 8 from SUP products  | CM SUP  | Sum of Windows 7 operating systems.
 If = 0 recommend removing Windows 7 from SUP products  | CM SUP  | Sum of Windows Vista operating systems.
 If = 0 recommend removing Windows Vista from SUP products  | CM SUP  | Sum of Windows XP operating systems.
 If = 0 recommend removing Windows XP from SUP products  | CM SUP  | Sum of Windows 2000 operating systems.
-If = 0 recommend removing Windows 2000 from SUP products  |
+If = 0 recommend removing Windows 2000 from SUP products  | CM SUP  | Sum of required and installed updates for each Windows version and architecture (32-bit, 64-bit, ARM64, Itanium).
+If = 0 recommend declining all related updates in WSUS  |
+CM SUP  | Sum of Office 2003 installs.
+If = 0 recommend removing from SUP products  | CM SUP  | Sum of Office 2007 installs.
+If = 0 recommend removing from SUP products  | CM SUP  | Sum of Office 2010 installs.
+If = 0 recommend removing from SUP products  | CM SUP  | Sum of Office 2013 installs.
+If = 0 recommend removing from SUP products  | CM SUP  | Sum of Office 2016 installs.
+If = 0 recommend removing from SUP products  | CM SUP  | Sum of required and installed updates for each Office version and architecture (32-bit, 64-bit).
+If = 0 recommend declining all related updates in WSUS  |

 ### Primary Site Server host Operating System
 Comp | Description | Function